Scalaron-Higgs inflation: Introduction

+We then investigate the conditions under which the inflationary scenario with such a small self-coupling $\lambda$ can be realized dynamically by the RG flow within the scalaron-Higgs model.
+By analyzing the RG flow of the pure SM at inflationary energy scales, we find that the scenario with $\lambda\lesssim 10^{-11}$ is unlikely to be realized within the scalaron-Higgs model of inflation.
+However, this conclusion only holds provided that the extended RG flow of the scalaron-Higgs model is not significantly modified by the running couplings $\xi$ and $\alpha$ as well as their influence on the SM beta functions.
+Finally, we point out how the scalaron-Higgs model could provide a natural way to stabilize the electroweak vacuum.

 The article is structured as follows.
 In Sec.~\ref{Sec:Reformulation}, we reformulate a general $f(R,\varphi)$ theory as a two-field scalar-tensor theory with a curved scalar field space.
 In Sec.~\ref{Sec:CovMultiField}, we introduce the covariant field space formalism for a general multifield scalar-tensor theory and derive the dynamics of the inflationary background as well as that of the linear perturbations propagating on this background.
 In Sec.~\ref{Sec:ScalaronHiggs}, we introduce the scalaron-Higgs model, formulate it as two-field scalar-tensor theory with a curved scalar field space manifold and analyze the scalaron-Higgs potential in the Einstein frame.
 We classify different inflationary scenarios by their initial conditions and their associated trajectories in the scalaron-Higgs potential.
 In Sec.~\ref{Sec:ReductionSingleField}, we discuss the valley approximation for $\lambda=10^{-1}$ and the reduction of the scalaron-Higgs model to an effective single-field model.
 We derive analytical expressions for the inflationary observables in the slow-roll approximation and show that they lead to predictions indistinguishable from non-minimal Higgs inflation or Starobinsky's model of inflation with no multifield effects.
-In Sec.~\ref{Sec:Isocurvature}, we analyze the possibility of a RG driven small quartic Higgs self-coupling $\lambda\ll10^{-1}$ and show that compared to the $\lambda=10^{-1}$ case, this can lead to an effective single-field scenario with a larger tensor-to-scalar ratio and also to observable multifield effects.
-Moreover, we point out several mechanisms by which the electroweak vacuum can be stabilized in scalaron-Higgs inflation.
+In Sec.~\ref{Sec:Isocurvature}, we analyze the inflationary consequences of a quartic self-coupling $\lambda\ll10^{-1}$ for an abstract scalar field $\varphi$ and show that compared to the $\lambda=10^{-1}$ case, this can lead to an effective single-field scenario with a larger tensor-to-scalar ratio as well as to a genuine two-field dynamics with observable multifield effects.
+Finally, we analyze the conditions under which such small values of $\lambda$ can be attained dynamically by the RG flow at high energies and point out a mechanism by which the electroweak vacuum might be stabilized in the scalaron-Higgs model.
 We conclude in Sec.~\ref{Sec:Conclusion} and give a brief outlook on interesting future applications and observational consequences.